 Oh I get it, with the sunglasses and the white shirt and the black tie, he looksh like a skeleton himshelf.

 I'm finally getting around to watching the Criterion DVD of UNDER THE VOLCANO.
 I was waiting for a crisis moment like this post-Christmas pre-New Years ennui.
 John Huston is clearly doing an ALL THAT JAZZ thing here, only instead of being more or less autobiographical, he taps into the "universal" self he shares with all the great drunken white male writers of America, such as: Malcolm Lowry, Hemingway, and Tennessee Williams (with whom Huston made the similar "Night of the Iguana.")
 Every great writer has been led by the wicked bottle into a boxing ring too big and byzantine to ever emerge from triumphant...
-For what is to be alcoholic and stay home alone to write, or to act or to edit, but a dance with death?
-Mortality, that's the dance partner of choice for the real artist, the real drunk artist, that is.
+For what is it to be alcoholic and a writer, but to dance 100 proof rounds with middleweight champion Death?
+Immortality, that's the champion belt for the real artist, the real drunk artist, that is.

 On the other hand, there's the pre-chewed immortality of post-70s cinema.. the Spielberg years and beyond.
 Uh oh, you think, here he goes again, about to get all pouncy on Richard Dreyfuss in CLOSE ENCOUNTERS OF THE THIRD KIND.
 But no, man.
-Spielberg has clearly seen the light of his wrongdoing, as the genetic masculine encoded subtexts of WAR OF THE WORLDS and PRIVATE RYAN make semi-clear.
-I'm talking about Huston, and UNDER THE VOLCANO.
+Spielberg has clearly seen the light of his wrongdoing, as the genetically re-masculated subtexts of WAR OF THE WORLDS and PRIVATE RYAN make semi-clear.
+Instead, I'm talking about Huston, and UNDER THE VOLCANO.
 And while we're on the subject, where the hell is Huston's FREUD (1961), starring Montgomery Clift?

-And it's a hard, it's a hard...
-Jeffrey the conshulate in UNDER THE VOLCANO takes a shower and shivers in the heat, and all the little mythic links are perhaps lost on the kids today.
-You got to maybe point out the sunglasses are to make him look like a Mexican Day of the Dead skeleton... and even then, you have to point out why.
+Geoffrey the conshulate (Finney) in UNDER THE VOLCANO takes a shower and shivers in the heat in a St. Vitus-honoring way I can assure from firsthand experience is harrowingly accurate; but the art direction is all so spiffy with every 30s car free of Mexican road dirt, and all the little mythic links are perhaps lost on the kids today.
+You got to maybe point out Geoffrey's blocky black sunglasses are to make him look like a Mexican Day of the Dead skeleton... and even then, you have to point out why.
 Even on the commentary track they seem oblivious to the meanings, they can only hint that meanings are there, dimly remembered documents deep in an attic too distant and dusty to bother looking for.
-Thus even on the Dia de Muertos Finney's just another Merchant Ivory white elephant, staggering invisibly around America's dysfunctional living room, swollen with un-lanced Meaning.
+Thus even on the Dia de los Muertos Finney's just another Merchant Ivory white elephant, staggering invisibly around America's dysfunctional living room, swollen with un-lanced Meaning.

 No comments: